c2siorg/GSoC/GSoC-2023/06-Partik-Singh-NodeCloud.md

 # Work Summary

-The current implementation of NodeCloud is a core library that supports AWS, Azure, GCP and DigitalOcean cloud services as extensible plugins.
-I worked on extending this plugin functionality built into NodeCloud to include other cloud providers like Oracle and Linode.The project included the implementation of a code generation module to consume the SDK and auto-generate service implementations that can be assembled as the "oracle-plugin" and "linod-plugin" for NodeCloud integration.
-This is achieved by writing out parsers, generators and transformers specifically made for the SDKs of both cloud providers.
+The current implementation of NodeCloud is a core library that supports AWS, Azure, GCP, and DigitalOcean cloud services as extensible plugins.
+I worked on extending this plugin functionality built into NodeCloud to include other cloud providers like Oracle and Linode.
+The project included the implementation of a code generation module to consume the SDK and auto-generate service implementations that can be assembled as the "oracle-plugin" and "linode-plugin" for NodeCloud integration.
+This is achieved by writing out parsers, generators, and transformers specifically made for the SDKs of both cloud providers.

 # What Covered